systemallica/backend-go/README.md

 - Endpoint to finish a ride -> `POST /rides/{id}/finish`.
 - Endpoint with exposed application metrics in the Prometheus text format -> `GET /metrics`.
 - Prometheus service to browse metrics -> `http://localhost:9090/graph`.
-- Input validation:
+- Input/state validation:
   - Do not start a ride if user_id or vehicle_id are not provided.
   - Do not start a ride if the user or vehicle have another ride ongoing.
   - Do not finish a ride if the ride is already finished.
 - Ride price calculation (initial unlocking price when the ride is started, plus the price per minute when it is finished).
   - Prices are treated as integers to avoid problems with floating point numbers.
 - API documentation with Swagger.
-- Fully tested.
+- HTTP and service tests.
 - ORM and DB migrations with go-rel.
 - Data persistence in a Postgres database managed with Docker.
 - Code live reload using Air.